-Before long, organisations interested in purchasing an enterprise resource planning (ERP) package will have an interesting new option to consider: lease the resource-hungry software instead of buying it, and have it maintained by a third party.
+Before long, companies interested in purchasing an enterprise resource planning (ERP) package will have an interesting new option to consider: lease the resource-hungry software instead of buying it, and have it maintained by a third party.

-But while applications outsourcing is by no means a new idea, it is an emerging business model in the ERP market and one that is gaining more attention by the top players, all of which are either beefing up their outsourcing options or are in the process of adding new programs.
+But while applications outsourcing is by no means a new idea, it is an emerging business model in the ERP market and one that is gaining more attention by top players, all of which are either beefing up their outsourcing options or are in the process of adding new programs.

 The scramble to offer applications outsourcing to the sales portfolio is driven by the need by ERP vendors to create new and predictable revenue streams and by communications companies looking to create traffic on their networks.

 It also comes in response to companies demanding faster implementation times and lower ongoing ERP software maintenance costs.

 Other market drivers include enterprise application vendor initiatives to tap small-to-midsize companies, and a shortage of IT professional services skills, according to vendors and analysts.

 SAP and JD Edwards already offer outsourcing options, while PeopleSoft and Baan are on the verge of announcing a series of agreements with industry partners.

 Within a couple of months, Oracle will also announce its online ERP applications hosting plan, that will allow access to its entire suite of Oracle Applications ERP systems over the Internet (see sidebar below).

 While details of the plan are still sketchy, one Oracle insider who declined to be named said because Oracle's Applications are fully Internet-enabled, standard modem connections to the Internet will be sufficient to make it work for companies of all sizes.
 It may sound too good to be true, but if it is true, Oracle has got it made, according to industry observers.